AlbaMustafaj/Digital-Piano/README.md

 keyboard
 - Function: This module translates the button press of 4x4 Button Matrix on Beti Board into proper signals which we will be needed in other modules
-- Timing constrains: We put a 20bit counter to divide the basys3 clock and generate one with a frequency about 40Hz.
+- Timing constrains:  A 20bit counter is put to divide the basys3 clock and generate one with a frequency about 40Hz.
 - Description: This module takes input from the Beti board keyboard and generates several outputs.
 Concretely, a 4 bit value which indicates the location of the button